About me

 Sometimes, we don’t always feel ‘heard’ or ‘listened’ to, or we could even feel lonely when we aren’t alone.
 Having someone who enables you to feel heard is important – because you are important.
 That’s where I come in.

 My counselling offers you a warm, safe and non-judgemental place to openly bring to the session what you want to bring.
 As a registered counsellor, I can work with you and help you move through your problems, in your own way and at your own pace.
 I don’t believe in a one size fits all approach to therapy, I believe in diversity and I believe in adapting sessions to work with each individual's needs.
-Whether your anxiety is taking over your life, your depression is impacting you desperately or if you need to grow your confidence and feel you have low self-esteem, these are all areas we can work through together.
+Whether your anxiety is taking over your daily life, your depression is impacting you desperately or if you need to grow your confidence and feel you have low self-esteem, these are all areas we can work through together, amongst so many more.

 Training, qualifications & experience

 As a qualified and Registered member of the BACP (British Association for Counselling and Psychotherapy) I have experience working with a range of types of issues, with various age groups.
-Currently, my work includes counselling children in a school-based setting, alongside working with bereaved children and adults, for a Bereavement charity.
+Currently, my work includes working with a large EAP, working with various different types of clients.
+I have previous experience in counselling children in a school-based setting, alongside working with bereaved children and adults, for a Bereavement charity.
 I have experience of working in a Women’s Centre, counselling women of all ages, working with female victims and survivors of all types of abuse, trauma, rape and sexual violence.
 This includes current, historical and childhood abuse and trauma.
+My current private case load is varied - I have both female and male clients, from a range of ages, from 11 years old and up.

-In total, to gain my counselling qualification, I trained with CPCAB for 4 years.
+In total, to gain my counselling qualification, I trained with CPCAB for 5 years.
 I have also completed the COP exam with the BACP (Certificate of Proficiency) which is a standardised assessment of the skills, knowledge and abilities required to be a professional counsellor and psychotherapist.
+I then continued my learning and have undertaken a Level 5 diploma in CBT, meaning I am equipped to work from both a person centred and CBT perspective.

 My academic qualifications so far include;